Nine Keys to Succeeding in Your Internship

 • Observe something that could potentially be done more efficiently and have an idea of a way to address it?
 Share the idea with your supervisor.

-• If you have any free time in the day and, or you can plan in advance, arrange to shadow a colleague to learn about a new task.
+• If you have any free time in the day and you can plan in advance, arrange to shadow a colleague to learn about a new task.

 • Email is formal communication within the workplace – use appropriate subject lines, greetings and sign-offs.